 The procrastinaked has nothing to wear because the laundry never got did.

-6 thoughts on “variations on a bad habit”
+6 responses to “variations on a bad habit”

 totally all of the above. minus the procrastiknitter, because i can’t knit. you’re the best justina, i love the blue coat! (also love connexxxxxion.)